PengfeiZG/Deduplication/README.md

 ## Overview

 Modern IDS deployments like Suricata generate hundreds of thousands of alerts per day.
 The vast majority are duplicate events from the same underlying attack campaign.
-This project uses **semantic embedding + unsupervised clustering** to automatically group related alerts into coherent incident cases, reducing analyst triage workload by orders of magnitude.
+This project uses **semantic embedding + unsupervised clustering** to automatically group related alerts into coherent incident cases that would reduce analyst triage workload by orders of magnitude.

 **No labelled training data.
 No custom model training.
 No infrastructure overhaul.**
-The system uses a pre-trained `sentence-transformers` model from Hugging Face as-is, and runs end-to-end on a single machine.
+The system uses a pre-trained `sentence-transformers/all-MiniLM-L6-v2 ` model from Hugging Face as-is, and runs end-to-end on a single machine.

 ---